About

 Fernando Romero-López (he/him)

-fernando@mit.eduFernando is currently a postdoctoral researcher at MIT.
-Before that, he completed his master’s and PhD studies in Bonn, Germany and Valencia, Spain, respectively.
+fernando.romero-lopez@unibe.chFernando is currently an assistant professor at the ITP at the University of Bern.
+Before that, he completed a postdoc at MIT, preceded by his master’s and PhD studies in Bonn, Germany and Valencia, Spain, respectively.
 As a member of this committee, he seeks to actively participate in shaping policies, standards, and initiatives that promote inclusivity for everyone in the lattice QCD community, regardless of their identity, gender, race, or LGBTQIA+ status.

 -